apache/druid/docs/configuration/index.md

 This page documents all of the configuration properties for each Druid service type.

-## Recommended Configuration File Organization
+## Recommended configuration file organization

 A recommended way of organizing Druid configuration files can be seen in the `conf` directory in the Druid package root, shown below: